 - Any aunts/uncles

 The biggest challenge in intestacy law is for people living with a partner they are not married to or in a civil partnership with.
-Based on these laws, they will not inherit anything regardless of how long they have lived together.
+Based on these laws, they won't inherit anything regardless of how long they have lived together.
 This is the same for any non-biological children unless you have legally adopted them.

 If there are no relations found, the Crown will inherit all your assets.

-If you would want to leave any assets to anyone you are not related to, such as friends, you will need to write a will.
+If you would want to leave any assets to anyone you are not related to, such as friends, you'll need to write a will.
 If you die without one, they will not inherit or be able to make any claims on your estate.
 Intestacy rules cannot be challenged in the same way that you can contest a will.

 What is probate?